miakd/miakd.github.io/_posts/2017-07-26-Bigger-than-the-both-of-us.md

 subtitle: Black feminism & the social construction of identity
 ---

+*NOTE (14 Nov 2018): On 3 Mar 2018, an article in the Guardian revealed RuPaul's transphobia and ignorace of the centrality trans and gender nonconforming performers to drag history and culture.
+I would write this piece differently today and will be re-working these ideas in future posts.*

 #### 1: Dusty baggage + first encounters

 Imagine yourself waking up in a crowded and dusty room — you do not know where you are.
 The light is dim, peeking through dirty windows that are blocked by stacks of furniture and luggage.
 You are in a house full of such rooms.
 You stand on your tip toes, looking for light, for a point of reference outside.
 The house feels familiar but you do not know where you are.